 for $y\in N$, and similarly $e_x$ for $x\in M$.
 A sequence converges to zero in $M\tens_AN$ if and only if it is a sum of sequences of the form $x_n\tens y$ and $x\tens y_n$, where $x_n$ and $y_n$ converge to zero in $M$ and $N$, respectively.

-With this definition, the monoidal functoriality of the \emph{free} span $\B^c$ spelled out in \S\ref{fungus} lifts to the topological setting; for example, $\B^c(M;A^+)$ is a topological $\B^c(A;A^+)$-module.
+With this definition, the monoidal functoriality of the \emph{free} $\B$-module $\B^c$ spelled out in \S\ref{fungus} lifts to the topological setting; for example, $\B^c(M;A^+)$ is a topological $\B^c(A;A^+)$-module.
 The corresponding statements for $\B$ are false unless $A=A^+$.

 Similarly, we topologise $\Hom(M_1,M_2)$ weakly with respect to A sequence of maps $\{f_n\}_{n\in\N}$ converges to zero if and only if for every finitely generated submodule $N\subseteq M_1$, every sequence $x_n\in f_n(N)$ converges to zero.
 This `finite-open' topology is the weak topology with respect to the evaluation maps